What is Supply Chain Management?

 Typical jobs in supply chain management include demand planning and inventory management, logistics management, procurement management, materials management, and supplier selection and management.

-If you are interested in obtaining a deeper understanding of how supply chains work in a variety of industries, consider minoring in supply chain management or majoring in marketing with a focus in supply chain management.
-Taught through a marketing lens, the Supply Chain Management Focus curriculum teaches the balance of managing both the demand for goods and services and the supply of goods and services.
+If you are interested in obtaining a deeper understanding of how supply chains work in a variety of industries, consider minoring in supply chain management or majoring in supply chain management.
+Taught through a marketing lens, the Supply Chain Management curriculum teaches the balance of managing both the demand for goods and services and the supply of goods and services.

 Elon’s curriculum enables students to be good stewards of ethical and sustainable business practices when sourcing and delivering goods and services.
 Courses include Operations and Supply Chain Management, Marketing Channels, Logistics and Distribution, and Supply Chain Management Performance.
 The focus reflects an integrated business approach aligned with marketing and finance objectives.